-In 2020, chatbots are going to be leaning onto this opportunity to better connect with audiences.
-Many companies like Yatra and MakeMyTrip are already using certain chatbot features to send flight and stay tickets directly to Whatsapp and the details via SMS.
-This has made the process convenient for users, and any progress in this regard would only make things easier.
+In 2021 and beyond, chatbots are going to be leaning onto this opportunity to better connect with audiences.
+Many companies like Yatra and MakeMyTrip already use certain chatbot features to send flight and stay tickets directly to Whatsapp and the details via SMS.
+This has made the process convenient for users, and any progress would only make things easier.

-In 2020, you will see SMS and WhatsApp bots will create a personalized experience and facilitate open-ended conversations.
+In 2021, you will see SMS and WhatsApp bots create a personalized experience and facilitate open-ended conversations.